fdazen/fda-documentation/rate_add_ons.md

 ![51e.png]({{site.baseurl}}/images/51e.png)

  - Fill in all information: place the name (_Charge Title_), the price and the applicable tax/es, and select whether the charge is to be applied on a nightly or a reservation basis.
-For reporting purposes, select the right _Revenue Label_ from the scroll down menu, and click on the blue button _Save_ when done:
+For reporting purposes, select the right _Revenue Label_ from the scroll down menu and click on the blue button _Save_ when done:

 ![52e.png]({{site.baseurl}}/images/52e.png)